TelegraphResearch/TelegraphResearch/_posts/2014-09-25-pooled-ride-sharing.md

 Cars are treated like buses that continually pick up and drop off users between dynamically-routed locations.
 After picking up a rider, other passengers may be picked up or dropped off on the way to a destination.
 In this sense, a busy driver may never have an empty car.

 ### Lyft Line
 Lyft Line is available in San Francisco.
 All standard Lyft drivers (excluding Lyft Premium) are eligible to be assigned pooled rides.
-Riders are given a strict 60 second window after the driver arrives to enter the car, and cars only pick up two parties of people.
+Riders are given a strict 60 second window after the driver arrives to enter the car, and cars only pick up two groups of people.
 Riders are given guaranteed prices, and drivers are paid the combined fares of the parties.

-Parties are paired based on similarities between their pickup location, destination, and travel route.
+Groups are paired based on similarities between their pickup location, destination, and travel route.
 In this sense, drivers are not dynamically routed, but are assigned a full route consisting of no more than two pickups and two dropoffs.

 ### Uber Pool
 Uber Pool is available in limited beta in the San Francisco Bay.
 All UberX drivers are eligible to be tasked Uber Pool fares.
-Uber pool strictly allows only parties of one person, and a maximum of two passengers are in an Uber Pool during the course of the ride.
+Uber Pool strictly allows only parties of one person, and a maximum of two passengers are in an Uber Pool during the course of the ride.

 Riders are paired based on their pickup location and destination with another rider traveling a similar route.
-In this sense, drivers are not dynamically routed, but are assigned a full route consisting of no more than two pickups and two dropoffs.
+Again, drivers are not dynamically routed, but are assigned a full route consisting of no more than two pickups and two dropoffs.

 ## Advantages of Pooled Rides
 Traditional ridesharing apps do not charge based on the number of passengers.
-Instead they charge based on capacity, which generally is 3 riders for a standard car and 5 for a standard SUV.
+Instead, they charge based on capacity, which generally is 3 riders for a standard car and 5 for a standard SUV.

 For single riders, such as commuters, purchasing three seats of capacity for a trip is not financially efficient.
-For this reason, Uber introduced fare splitting to allow riders to split charges.
+For this reason, [Uber introduced fare splitting to allow riders to split charges](http://blog.uber.com/2013/07/15/faresplit/).

 By optimizing for single riders, costs decrease.
 However, ride time increases.